DarkPark/stb/readme.md

  Name                  | Description
 -----------------------|-------------
- init                  | initial creation of all necessary files and folders serve                 | main entry point - rebuild everything, start all watchers and servers develop               | run all development tasks
+ doc                   | open STB documentation in the default web browser init                  | initial creation of all necessary files and folders serve                 | main entry point - rebuild everything, start all watchers and servers develop               | run all development tasks